The European rules on crisis management (BRRD)

 How does a bail-in work?

-Initially, when a bank is operating normally (left), its liabilities consist of its capital, claims on it that are subject to bail-in (eligible liabilities) and others that are not (excluded liabilities), such as deposits protected by a guarantee scheme.
+Initially, when a bank is operating normally (left side), its liabilities consist of its capital, claims on it that are subject to bail-in (eligible liabilities) and others that are not (excluded liabilities), such as deposits protected by a guarantee scheme.

 When a bank is failing, as a result of losses, the value of its assets is written down and its capital is reduced to zero.
 In the final stage (resolution or establishment of a new bank), the authorities order a bail-in, reconstituting the capital base by converting a part of the eligible liabilities into shares.